awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-add-triggers-lam-console.md

 Choose the cache behavior that specifies the objects that you want to execute the function on\.
 **CloudFront event**
 Choose the CloudFront event that causes the function to execute\.
+**Include body**
+Select this check box if you want to access the request body in your function\.
 **Enable trigger and replicate**
 Select this check box so that AWS Lambda replicates the function to regions globally\.